AJ6726/Data-Pointer-Smasher/README.md

 </details>

+### Tested Versions
+-Windows 10 Version 22H2
+Update/check signatures in module_metadata.h to support other versions

-### list of scanned drivers
+### List of scanned drivers
 - ntoskrnl
 - win32kbase
 - win32k
 - win32kfull
 - dxgkrnl

-To add more drivers, add the name of the driver and signatures needed for the guard_dispatch_icall function in the system modula metadata.
+To add more drivers, add the name of the driver and signatures needed for the guard_dispatch_icall function in the module_metadata.h.

 # Output Examples
 ### ntoskrnl